cakarsubasi/02562_raytracer/journal/src/project.md

 ##### 4.2.1.4 Performance compared to the BSP

 One final comparison I can make before moving onto rendering performance is comparing build speed to the BSP tree.
+We have used the BSP tree throughout this rendering class and it served us just fine, however it is natural to ask if the effort here to implement a BVH was just a waste if we did not improve upon the BSP tree in any way.

-It is worth noting that this section is intended to bash BSP trees as the BSP tree implementation within this rendering framework is not optimized, not parallelized and is more or less a 1 to 1 translation of a Javascript implementation of a BSP tree.
+Before presenting the results, I would like to note that this section is not intended to bash BSP trees as the BSP tree implementation within this rendering framework is not optimized, not parallelized and is more or less a 1 to 1 translation of a Javascript implementation of a BSP tree.
+I have chosen to include this comparison since I thought it would be interesting.

+A few extra implementation notes on the BSP tree.
+The BSP tree uses the surface area heuristic during construction, the part that I did not implement for the BVH.
+The BSP tree also has an additional depth parameter which we can set.
+Unfortunately, I did not compact the BSP tree when flattening which limits how high the depth parameter can be set since we create a fixed size buffer based on this.
+The size is 1`20*pow(2, depth)` bytes.
+So at a depth of 20, our BSP tree will use 20,971,520 bytes which is fixed for all objects, a variable amount of bytes is used to store the primitive indices.

+A depth of 29 takes more space than my GPU VRAM and I have to raise WebGPU limits to have a a depth of more than 22.

+The BVH for the Dragon with 4 maximum leaf primitives uses 32,009,152 bytes for the tree and both structures use 3,485,656 bytes for the indices.
+That is more than the BSP tree, however the problem here is the BSP tree is not guaranteed to be balanced, so it is possible there are leaf nodes with way too many primitives.

 ```
 Teapot: